Accessibility tools

 Executive Lead: Operational Performance, Accountable Officer for Emergency Preparedness Response and Resilience, Trust Strategy Digital Delivery and Transformation, Sustainable Hospital Services Programme.

-Member of: Trust Board, Finance, Performance and Productivity Committee, Safety and Quality Standards Committee, People Committee, Clinical Leadership Board and Patient Safety Incident Oversight Sub-Committee, Cheshire East Place Leadership Group, Right Care Right Person Strategic Coordination Group and Mortality Improvement Group.
+Member of: Trust Board, Finance, Performance and Productivity Committee, Safety and Quality Standards Committee, People Committee, Clinical Leadership Board and Patient Safety Incident Oversight Sub-Committee, Representative of the Corporate Trustee for East Cheshire NHS Charity, Cheshire East Place Leadership Group, Right Care Right Person Strategic Coordination Group and Mortality Improvement Group.

 Other interests: Greater Manchester Chief Operating Officers Forum and Cheshire and Merseyside Chief Operating Officers Forum.